astrorama/SourceXtractorPlusPlus/doc/test_data/_sources/Input.rst.txt

    :figwidth: 100%
    :align: center

-   The PSF data in the second extension of a stacked image PSF.
+   The content of the table in a stacked PSF.